smartcontractor/smartponzi-dapp/README.md

 **So Why SmartPonzi?**

-SmartPonzi is game with its own dynamics, you can make money or lose money with it, and more importantly, it should simulate certain financial dynamics and yield very interesting data.
+SmartPonzi is game with its own dynamics, you can make money or lose money with it, and more importantly,  it should simulate the financial dynamics of a real world Ponzi scheme and yield very interesting data.
 The informations obtained in the long run will be used for research purposes and shared publicly.

 **How does SmartPonzi work?**